Googly Fund - Supporting Friendly Cricket Banner

 • training courses for aspiring ground-staff in how to prepare a cricket pitch

-• an honorarium to recognise the contributions that a particular individual has made in running their cricket
+• an honorarium to recognise the contributions that a particular individual has made in running their cricket club at financial cost to themselves.
+This could include umpires and tea-makers.

 For more information on the fund, please visit - Googly Fund, supporting friendly cricket